The Resident Dogs & Peacocks

 Birdie came to us in the summer of 2025 after being struck by a vehicle, left blind and with brain trauma.

-The incredible team at WeCare ( local animal charity) saved her, nursing her back to full health.
+The incredible team at WeCare ( local animal charity listed below) saved her, nursing her back to full health.
 When the host visited with Fido for his regular care, he was shown Birdie and needed only twenty-five seconds to say, “Yes, I’ll take her.”
+Huge thanks to Vet Nurse Kat who kindly dealt with things for us.

 As with Banjo the owner wanted her to swim and she was given immediate swimming lessons.
 The concern was if a puppy fell into the pool they could be in trouble.
 So both girls can swim, the boys…well thats a different story!